NagiosEnterprises/ncpa/BUILDING.rst

 The Solaris build requires the NCPA source to already be built (frozen) before packaging.
 The complete build process is::

   cd ncpa/build
-  sudo ./build.sh              # Build the frozen NCPA binary
+  sudo ./build.sh              # Build the frozen NCPA binary and Solaris package

 This will automatically stop all NCPA processes and clean up service configurations.